elhamIT/cyber-security-course/h1-cyber-science.md

 # h1 - Cyber Science

-For this homework, I went on a little **Science Hunt** to track down a paper on cybersecurity in software development.
+For this homework, I went on a little **Science Hunt** to track down a paper on cybersecurity in software development, since it is closely related to my profession.
 I chose the keyword **Secure Software Development Lifecycle (SSDLC)** since it’s all about baking security into DevOps rather than bolting it on at the end.

 Here is the article I picked: